frappe/erpnext_com/erpnext_com/www/docs/user/manual/en/education/topic.md

 ## 2. How to create a Topic

 1. Click on New Topic and add the name of the Topic.
-2. Select the Content Type for the topic.
-The Content Type could be an Article, a Video or a Quiz.
+2. Select the Content-Type for the topic.
+It could be an Article, a Video or a Quiz.
 3. Select the Content for the Topic.
 You can create a New Article, Video or a Quiz from here itself.

 ![Topic](/docs/assets/img/education/education-topic-3.gif)